MSc, PgCert, PgDip

 Aims of the course

-Although hosted in the School of Health and Rehabilitation, this course is a faculty-based programme and draws on modules from across the Faculty of Medicine and Health Sciences and the wider University, encouraging and facilitating interdisciplinary and interprofessional education.
+Although hosted in the School of Allied Health Professions, this course is a faculty-based programme and draws on modules from across the Faculty of Medicine and Health Sciences and the wider University, encouraging and facilitating interdisciplinary and interprofessional education.

 The aim of this flexible modular course is to broaden the student’s knowledge and understanding in the field of health sciences, and encourage personal and professional development.
 It is also about fostering greater insight into how different disciplines, through a programme of shared learning and teaching, can contribute to this aim.